How long does it take to get a personal loan?

 - Typically get approved in: A few business days to a few weeks.

 One of the drawbacks of borrowing from a bank or credit union is that getting approved for a personal loan can take much longer.
 There are a couple reasons for this.
 For one, banks often have higher credit standards than online lenders and might take more time reviewing your application to make sure you meet their criteria.

 Also, both banks and credit unions often don’t have the technology to process applications quickly.
 Many rely on staff to underwrite their loans, which generally takes more time.

-Since peer-to-peer lenders rely on investors to fund their loans, getting your money can take a little more time, sometimes as long as a week.
+Since peer-to-peer lenders rely on investors to fund their loans, getting your money can take a little more time, sometimes as over a week.
 But it’s possible to find peer-to-peer options that don’t take as long.
-For example, Upstart can get you your money as soon as the next business day.
+For example, LendingClub can get you your money within four business days.

 Aside from the type of lender you apply with, how long it takes to complete the personal loan process depends on your: